 Touching, isn’t it.

-Will I Ever Be Good Enough goes straight to the top of the best psychology books I have ever read and becomes one of my absolute favorites.
+Will I Ever Be Good Enough goes straight to the top of the best psychology books I have ever read and I have recommended to many people and customers already.

-It made me understand more of people, parenting and my own life and psychology.
+It made me understand more about people, about parenting and about my own life and psychology.

 I realized that my mother had that kind of “I’ll love you more if you are like this” attitude that conditioned me for a long time -and is still conditioning me-.